 John Anderson, Shook's CIO, sought the ISO certification in 2013 at the urging of the firm's information governance committee.
 "We wanted a methodology and a framework that ensures we're using best practices for information security.
 And, secondly, we wanted third-party verification that proved our commitment to information security to external parties," Anderson says.

-According to Anderson, Shook spent about \$30,000 in 2013 and another \$30,000 in 2014 on consultants and auditors to earn the certification; that's on top of additional cybersecurityrelated spending to support the firm's security strategy.
+According to Anderson, Shook spent about \$30,000 in 2013 and another \$30,000 in 2014 on consultants and auditors to earn the certification; that's on top of additional cybersecurityrelated spending to suppart the form's convict stud port the firm's security strategy.